-- 1. Click Commands and Options and the spreadsheet toolbar, and then click the Workbook tab. - 2.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+Click Commands and Options and the toolbar, and then click the Workbook tab. - 3.
 Under Worksheets, do one of the following: - To add a sheet, click Insert.
 Repeat to add multiple sheets.